THE BANJO CONNECTION – Connect the Dots, Jr.

-Teaching Junior High School Choir in the late 60s, I learned that a Master of Music degree was necessary if I was ever going to teach the more mature voices found in Senior High Schools.
+God ordered my steps as I began teaching Junior High School Choir in the late 60s, I learned that a Master of Music degree was necessary if I was ever going to teach the more mature voices found in Senior High Schools.
 Not able to sing well enough to get a vocal degree, I decided to major in Bass Trombone.
-Since I wasn’t crazy about sitting alone in a room practicing 3 hours every day, I got a job as an entertainer and trombone player at “Your Father’s Mustache” in Chicago’s nightclub district known as Rush Street.
+Since I wasn’t crazy about sitting alone in a room practicing 3 hours every day, I got a job as an entertainer and trombone player in a banjo nightclub, “Your Father’s Mustache” in Chicago’s nightclub district known as Rush Street.

-Eventually, the “Mustache” clubs closed; I received my degree; no longer taught school; and stopped wasting my body on late hours, booze, women, etc. Now 30-years and many jobs later, I became a Marketing Manager for a commercial sound manufacturer and traveling to various cities, working to promote our line of products with local Independent Sales Representatives.
+Eventually, the “Mustache” banjo clubs closed; I received my degree; no longer taught school; and stopped wasting my body on late hours, booze, women, etc. Now married with children, I became a Marketing Manager for a commercial sound manufacturer.
+I traveled to various cities, working to promote our line of products with local Independent Sales Representatives.

 Mick loved the music and played (bass) with his Dad.
-He related that his Dad had originally gone to New York to tryout as a place kicker for the New York Giants professional football team.
-Although he didn’t make the team, he did learn to play the banjo, got a job at the “Mustache” and the rest is history.
+He related his Dad had originally gone to New York to tryout as a place kicker for the NFL New York Giants professional football team.
+Although he didn’t make the team, he did learn to play the banjo, getting a job at the “Mustache” and the rest is history.

 The day ended as did our conversation.
 I retired to a motel.
 However, early in the morning, God awakened me to gave me this vision to share with Mick.